 4. Choose A Theme for Your Blog

 Finding a theme that you like and includes the features you want takes some time.
 It’s not hard to find a theme that looks great, but it’s vital that it’s well built.
 There are a lot of themes available that are built for aesthetics first and function second.
 This may not be apparent until you find that your blog is constantly breaking, things don’t work properly, or worse – Google is penalising you.

 There are WordPress developers that have a reputation for building solid themes that work well and look great.
-I’ve used a few over the years, and the best I’ve come across are Elegant Themes and StudioPress.
-They both have a range of themes available, some specifically built for photography blogs, and they’re both great options.
-The current design of this blog uses Elegant Themes.
+I’ve used a few themes over the years, and the best I’ve come across are from StudioPress.
+They have a range of themes available, some specifically built for photography blogs, and they’re all great options.

 When choosing a theme, you also need to consider how much work will be involved in making it look the way you want.
 Some themes work straight out of the box and only require you to add your info and photos.
 Others need a larger investment of time and effort to make your own.
 Deciding what’s right for you will depend on how much time and knowledge you have.